femrek/flutter_network_layer/flutter_network_layer_core/README.md

 ```

 Or, the `RequestCommand` can be extended.
 Default values of the fields of the `RequestCommand` are already implemented
 in this method.
-But, you can override them if you need.
+But you can override them if you need.

 ```dart
 import 'package:flutter_network_layer_core/flutter_network_layer_core.dart';